DonnieTD/Liminal/ReadMe.md

 ## Stage 2: Executor

+Responsibility:
-Responsibility: What actually happened in this run?
+What actually happened in this run?

 The executor:
 - starts from an empty initial state
 - walks the AST deterministically
 - follows exactly one concrete execution path
 - never speculates
 - never explores alternatives

-For each semantic step:
+For each semantic event:

-- one AST node is executed
+- one AST node is involved
-- a new World is produced
+- a new World is created
-- the new World is linked to the previous one
+- the World is linked to the previous World
-- the AST node that caused the transition is recorded
+- the semantic cause is recorded as a Step

 Execution produces a linear sequence of Worlds:

 World0 <-> World1 <-> World2 <-> ... <-> WorldN

-This sequence is the **primary output** of execution.
+This sequence is the primary output of execution.

 ---

 ## World

 A World represents the complete semantic state of the program at a single moment in time.

 Worlds are immutable once created.

 A World contains:
 - monotonic time index
 - pointer to the active scope
-- call stack
+- call stack (future)
-- memory state
+- memory state (future)
 - pointer to the Step that caused this World
 - links to previous and next Worlds

 A World does NOT:
 - manage history
 - decide control flow
 - execute logic